Hespeler Shamrocks: 1974: Two-time Finalists

 The 1973-74 proved to be a strange year for the Simcoe Jets.
 The Jets finished the 1973-74 season in third place with 20 wins, 10 losses, and only two ties.
 They entered the league quarter-finals against the Hanover Barons.
 The series proved to be a 3-games-to-none sweep for the Jets.
 In the semi-final, the Jets drew the New Hamburg Hahns.
 The usually powerful Hahns were not up to the challenge provided by the Jets, as Simcoe won 3-games-to-1.
 This entered the Jets into the Central Junior C League's finals against the Woodstock Navy-Vets.
 The Vets took game one 3-1, the Jets took back game two 4-2.
 The Vets won game three 4-1, while the Jets returned the favour in the overtime of game four, 3-2.
 The Jets then put on the "jets" and took their first series lead with a game five 2-0 victory.
 Woodstock, with their backs to the wall, came back and won both games six and seven (6-4, 3-1) to win the Central league crown.
 But the Jets were not out, not because they won but because Woodstock was technically too big of a town to play in the OHA Junior C playdowns.
-Woodstock moved on to play the Owen Sound Salvagemen in the OHA Super C finals (Woodstock won 4-games-to-none) and Simcoe gained a birth to the OHA Junior C semi-finals.
+Woodstock moved on to play the Owen Sound Salvagemen in the OHA Super C finals (Woodstock won 4-games-to-none) and Simcoe gained a berth to the OHA Junior C semi-finals.
 In the semi-finals they were greeted by the Leamington Flyers of the Great Lakes Junior C Hockey League.
 Simcoe lost game one, 4-2, but took the next four straight 6-5, 4-1, 11-7, and 5-3 to earn a berth into the OHA Finals.
 The other finalists were the Cobourg Cougars, and the Jets had a good start against them with a 5-4 victory.
 Game two was won 6-5 in overtime by Cobourg.
 Game two was won 4-3 in double overtime, but was marred by a bench clearing brawl at the end of the first overtime period.
 Cobourg took game four in regulation 2-1 and then crushed a defeated Jets squad 9-6 in the fifth and final game.
 The Jets would be two-time finalists, but not champions.

 In 1974, they joined the newly formed Niagara & District Junior C Hockey League.
 Then in 1976, they took another crack at Junior B with the Southwestern Junior B Hockey League.
 After two seasons with the SWJBHL, they then jumped to the Golden Horseshoe Junior B Hockey League.